 These Standards may be periodically amended as necessary to provide additional clarity or to reflect changes in policy or in construction or engineering practice.
 Such revisions to these Standards may consist of either "policy" revisions or "technical" revisions.
-The revision procedures set forth in Section 1.6.2 (Revisions) shall apply.
+For unincorporated Larimer County, any revision, whether "policy" or "technical" shall become effective only after approval by the Larimer County Board of Commissioners, following receipt of recommendation from the Larimer County staff.
+For all other Local Entities, the revision procedures set forth in Section 1.6.2 (Revisions) shall apply.